carlahy/garden/modules/copenhagen/urbanism & architecture.md

 - **Change**
 	- Change is about the *additions* that are made to the city in a new context, and the *departures* from existing forms --> dialectic relationship between the past and future
 	- "*For a period after its formation a district functions and develops in accordance with the ideas and needs on which it was based - it is inhabited by people who have the same ideas as those inscribed in the structure and expression of the district.
 But at some point the tension between the original needs and new needs becomes so great that the district breaks up*" (p.
 125)

+#### bloom, *superkilen: participatory park extreme!*
+- tlrd; Superkilen is supposed to represent the 'super'-diversity of the neighbourhood it is embedded in, Nørrebro.
+In a playful colour palette, with curiosities from around the world (from a trash can to a playground or bike parking), the park's narrative at home and internationally is about diversity and integration.
+	- *'A big part of understanding Superkilen comes from online narratives or by using a smart phoen to decipher hidden park narratives'*
+	- However, its design from the start goes against the very principles it claims to uphold.
+	- No resident was consulted during the design of the park (no participation, no democracy), although *"Copenhagen wants to brand itself as a palce where the government and its people go hand in hand in making the city"*
+	- It is of poor quality, with plaques going missing and not being replaced, or the indoor flooring not being suitable for outdoors and being actually dangerous
+	- it is awkward, with many things that "do not sit comfortably together", with bike racks in places people would not park bikes, with benches facing a way people do not want to face
+	- It isn't suited to Denmark's climate and is an insult to enviromentalism and ecological concerns, eg. the red maples from China are not thriving and are growing fungus
+	- The soil uprooted from from the Ghaza strip and placed in Copenhagen is a violent theft from Palestine
+	- "*I am curious to know how diversity and integration are achieved with this park.
+What does it mean that a bunch of white people are making representations of diversity without really including the people they  are making them about except in perfunctory roles?
+Does it work by getting "the diverse people" to identify with inanimate objects from around the world, many of whicch were broken shortly after being put out?*" (p.
+8) **diversity washing!**
+- **Public space** and life being increasingly controlled by **private enterprise** as public spending is reduced
+	- Realdania is the 'democratically run', 'philanthropic' business funding the park
+	- Branding the project with "[[public participation]] as the driving force of the design leading towards the maximum freedom of expression" but in reality no one was consulted, or only a select few individuals
+	- *"one way we can recognise that we are living in a neoliberal society is when corporations, high finance, and non-elected organisations and individuals start having an outsized role in shaping public life"* (p.
+13)
+- Space dictates how one ought to behave, *"spacial configurations naturalize social relations by transforming contingent forms into a permanent landscape that appears as immutable rather than open to contestation.
+By providing a shared background, spatial forms serve the function of integrating individuals into a shared conception of reality"* (p.
+4)
+	- when you enter a space, you recognise, or feel, how you are supposed to behave (eg. school vs. train ticket office), and not behaving as expected or desired by othes will engender consequences
+- Theory of [[governmentality]] , or the art of governing, is the power that an authority uses to exert control over its population, on all scales
+	- The park is heavily controlled, with graffiti being removed within 24h.
+This is a strong contrast to the reality in the nearby streets, where "*the city seems to stop caring*"
+- Norrebro as a particular neighbourhood, from gang violence to gentrification.
+Multiple stories of grassroots plans for parks, and push against cafes gentrifying the neighbourhood
+- City signs always show a *"sterile space"*, where dirt, homelessness, elderly and disabled, trash and can collecters are out of view

+#### daniela sandler, *incarnate politics: the rhetorics of german reunification in the architecture of berlin*
+- tldr